PatrickAlphaC/dapptools-demo/README.md

 1. Add `cache` to your `.gitignore`
 2. Add `update:; dapp update` to your `Makefile`
    1. This will update and download the files in `.gitmodules` and `lib`
+3. Add a LICENSE
+   1. You can just copy this one if you don't know how!

 And you're done!